cduck/aperture-scripting/README.md

     - `'inside'` will move the holes completely inside the board outline (offset by one hole radius); this is recommended if you want a clean board outline without the need to file the edge after depanelization
     - `'outside'` will move the holes completely outside the board (offset by one hole radius); this is recommended if you want to file the board edge to have it look like it wasn't panelized
     - a number value can specify any other offset; positive values extend outside the board, negative values inside the board
+  - `routing_mode` specifies how slots between boards are drawn; it can have the following values:
+    - `'stroke'` will use strokes and flashes on the milling layer, with the routing tool or drill diameter as aperture (this is the default)
+    - `'outline'` will draw zero-width outlines on the milling layer; this supports more complex outlines

-Note that default values are internally specied in picometers.
+Note that default values are internally specified in picometers.
 If your board use a different unit you'll need to override all options.
 ## 4.6 - boards.drawing module

 This module contains several function that let you generate new image data dynamically.
 You can always manipulate images internal structures directly, but to maintain integrity (the format is rather complex) prefer using functions in this module.